 Risk perception is simply the degree of risk a person or population perceives regardless of the real risk.
 Studies have been done revealing fears people tend to have that are not always supported by facts.
 For example, an irrational fear of chemicals is sometimes referred to as “chemophobia.”
 Familiarity with and ability to control or manage the risk can sometimes reduce how a person perceives the level of risk and their fear of it, whereas the unfamiliar and the inability to control one’s exposure to the risk tend to heighten a fear even when the actual risk is low.

-TEF’s main mission is to help people understand at least the basic concepts of risk assessment and concepts in toxicology and to learn to apply them.
-By understanding we can all make better informed, rational decisions about choices we all make on a daily basis.
-For example, whether one should consider trying to avoid GMO foods or only use “natural” products to reduce risk depends on their level of exposure and also any susceptibilities that are unique to that individual.
-Regulated consumer products like cosmetics, pool chemicals, and pesticides should not pose significant risks if used as directed.
-In fact, any agent that is considered a hazardous agent does not necessarily pose a risk to you or anyone else.
+TEF’s main mission is to help people understand at least the basic concepts of toxicology and risk assessment and to help them learn how to apply them.
+By we can all make better informed, rational decisions about choices we all make on a daily basis.
+For example, some people may choose to buy organic products because they are concerned that they may be exceptionally sensitive to certain chemicals.
+That’s a personal choice.
+What’s important is that everyone has access to information that helps them understand how regulated consumer products like cosmetics, pool chemicals, and pesticides are evaluated to ensure that they do not pose significant risks if used as directed.
+Remember, any agent that is considered hazardous does not necessarily pose a risk to you or anyone else if the exposure is low.
 Always remember what the physician Paracelsus figured out as early as the 15th century: It is the dose that makes the poison!

 Resources for further information: